RamjetX/Logitech-G25-27-Shifter/README.md

-		int calibrateShifter(); // Simple analog threshold calibration for the stick gear gates. void update();	// updates all of the information from the G25. void print(); // Prints all the debug values to serial port void G25Setled1(bool led1); // Sets the LED's on the G25
+		int calibrateShifter(); // Simple analog threshold calibration for the stick gear gates. void update();	// updates all of the information from the G25. void print(); // Prints all the debug values to serial port

 	private:
 		void readButtons();
 		void checkHandbrakeMode();